 1. In the event that the Board determines not to act in accordance with the ccNSO Recommendation, the Board shall (i) state its reasons for its determination not to act in accordance with the ccNSO Recommendation in a report to the Council (the “Board Statement”); and (ii) submit the Board Statement to the Council.

-The Council shall discuss the Board Statement with the Board within thirty days after the Board Statement is submitted to the Council.
+2. The Council shall discuss the Board Statement with the Board within thirty days after the Board Statement is submitted to the Council.
 The Board shall determine the method (e.g., by teleconference, e-mail, or otherwise) by which the Council and Board shall discuss the Board Statement.
-The discussions shall be held in good faith and in a timely and efficient manner, to find a mutually acceptable solution
+The discussions shall be held in good faith and in a timely and efficient manner, to find a mutually acceptable solution.

-2.3..
-At the conclusion of the Council and Board discussions, the Council shall meet to affirm or modify its Council Recommendation.
+3. At the conclusion of the Council and Board discussions, the Council shall meet to affirm or modify its Council Recommendation.
 A recommendation supported by 14 or more of the Council members shall be deemed to reflect the view of the Council (the Council’s “Supplemental Recommendation”).
 That Supplemental Recommendation shall be conveyed to the Members in a Supplemental Members Report, including an explanation for the Supplemental Recommendation.
 Members shall be given an opportunity to vote on the Supplemental Recommendation under the same conditions outlined in Item 13.
 In the event that more than 66% of the votes cast by ccNSO Members during the voting period are in favor of the Supplemental Recommendation then that recommendation shall be conveyed to Board as the ccNSO Supplemental Recommendation and the Board shall adopt the recommendation unless by a vote of more than 66% of the Board determines that acceptance of such policy would constitute a breach of the fiduciary duties of the Board to the Company.